 Media Day 2012 brought a lot of familiar faces along with several newcomers.
-One of the regulars was Springfield, a firearms company with a long history of fine craftsmanship and innovative designs.
+One of the regulars was Springfield Armory, a firearms company with a long history of fine craftsmanship and innovative designs.

 Rob Leatham describes the new Springfield XD-S.

-The Slide and Barrel
+Slide and Barrel

-The barrel has a fully supported ramp and also has the Melonite finish.
-This process does way more than provide good looks, as it “leaves a deep, penetrating finish that protects against corrosion”.
+The barrel has a fully supported ramp and also has a Melonite finish.
+This process does way more than provide good looks, as it leaves a deep, penetrating finish that protects against corrosion.

 Like other XD models, the XD-S has a loaded chamber indicator on the top of the slide.
-When there is a cartridge in the chamber the indicator (about a 1” long and 1/8” wide metal strip) extends slightly upward making it easy for the shooter to confirm the firearm’s loaded status through look or touch.
+When there is a cartridge in the chamber the indicator (about a 1″ long and 1/8″ wide metal strip) extends slightly upward making it easy for the shooter to confirm the firearm’s loaded status through look or touch.